 Currently, the United States leads the world in food waste.
 The EPA estimated that 40.7 million tons of food waste was generated in 2017 alone.
 Composting is a great approach for businesses to save valuable resources, divert more waste from landfills, and reduce waste costs overall.
 Businesses can compost their organics to create nutrient-rich, healthy soil that businesses can use for their own agricultural purposes or donate to another business or local organization such as a community garden.
 Adding composting to a waste management strategy could provide financial benefits as well as supporting a businesses’ waste reduction and zero waste goals.

 When materials are composted, it adds nutrients and organic material back to soil, reduces our reliance on synthetic fertilizers, diverts methane-producing organic material from landfill, and improves the soil’s water retention capacity.

-If your business throws away a lot of food, you likely have large and heavy waste containers.
-Composting allows businesses to divert waste from these heavy containers, oftentimes reducing waste pickup frequency and ensuring you save a significant amount of money on waste costs.
+Businesses that throw away a lot of food likely have large and heavy waste containers.
+Composting allows businesses to divert waste from these heavy containers, oftentimes reducing waste pickup frequency and ensuring a significant amount of money on waste costs.

 Did you take this action?
 Report it!

 Help us show our collective community impact by reporting that you took this action.